 Since it’s a permanent number, you’re supposed to have only one TIN in your lifetime.
-This means if you already have a TIN, you should not get a new one even if you change jobs or shift from being employed to self-employed.
+If you already have a TIN, you should not get a new one even if you change jobs or shift from being employed to being self-employed.

 The TIN gives the BIR a quick way to access, track, and process a taxpayer’s information and transactions with the national tax collection agency.

 It works like a bank account number that allows the bank to identify the right account to debit or credit a financial transaction.
 The same goes for the TIN—it’s what the BIR uses to record correctly a tax return filed by a taxpayer.

 What Is the TIN Format and Structure?

 The TIN consists of nine to 12 digits, with the first nine being the TIN proper and the last three being the branch code (for corporate taxpayers).
 For individual taxpayers, the default value is 000 for the last three digits of their TIN.

 The first digit of the TIN identifies the taxpayer type.
 TINs that start with 1 to 9 belong to individual taxpayers.
 If a TIN begins with zero (0), it’s owned by a corporation.

 The first three digits of a TIN indicate when the TIN was issued.
 For example, TINs that start with the 000 series (for corporations) and 900 series (for individuals) were issued before the Integrated Tax System (ITS) implementation in 1998.
 Meanwhile, the BIR issued TINs that begin with the 200 and 400 series under the ITS.